CSC207-UofT/course-project-group_nib/Phase1Doc.md

 ***
 ### Testing
-- Most of the Use Case methods are tested, excluding the abstract UserManipulation.
-Since our Use Case methods involve all the actions required, most of the components are tested.
+- Most of the Use Case methods are tested, excluding the abstract UserManipulation， the controllers and the classes that we haven't implemented yet.
 We tested whether a user who is totally new to our system can register successfully, and whether a user who already has an account can login to our system successfully.
-We tested if a new note can be created, (to be continued…) The UserNotePair is considered unnecessary, so we can simply ignore that test.
+The UserNotePair is considered unnecessary, so we can simply ignore that test.